Riminder/docs-api/hr-json/profile-objects/person-object.md

 # Person
-This object represents a person (full name, first name, last name) detected in the document.
+This object represents a name (full name, first name, last name) as it is detected in the document.

 ## The Date Object